Floral Menswear Prints

 Floral prints in spring might seem like an obvious fashion trend for women’s clothing, but in menswear that has never quite been the case.
 However, it’s hard to deny there isn’t a bloom- excuse the pun- of botanical patterns emerging this spring.

 Designer brands like Humor, Cuckoo’s Nest and high-end Versace have been advocating floral designs for longer than most others and are recognized for their forward-thinking and eccentric characteristics, but a change in attitudes sees the likes of Ralph Lauren and Hugo BOSS– usually noted for a timeless style- join these diverse labels to incorporate the quirky print onto their latest collections.
-The stigma attached to such styles of being considered feminine has prevented it from earning widespread popularity in the past but that notion seems firmly consigned to history as it makes its way into the everyday young male’s wardrobe.
+The stigma attached to such styles of being considered feminine has prevented them from earning widespread popularity in the past but that notion seems firmly consigned to history as it makes its way into the everyday young male’s wardrobe.

 From high-end to high-street, the florals are evident across the full spectrum of menswear this season and it is one trend which has been absent since a heyday in the seventies and early eighties during the era of flower power.
-There’s a sense of retro appeal to a look like this- think of cool style icons such as Al Pacino in Scarface rather than your 60 year-old uncle or a stereotypical American tourist though.
+There’s a sense of retro appeal to a look like this- think of cool style icons such as Al Pacino in Scarface rather than your 60-year-old uncle or a stereotypical American tourist though.

 The main outlet to exhibit this trend in an everyday outfit has been t-shirts and shirts in recent times, with a wide variety available in both.
 But it hasn’t remained exclusive to these mediums and you’ll just as likely see botanically inspired designs on outerwear, shoes or accessories these days, proving its influence is stretching.
-Check out Y3’s new range which features a host of floral printed garments including: flip flops, plimsolls, shorts, t-shirts and zip-ups and others.
+Check out Y3’s new range which features a host of floral printed garments including flip flops, plimsolls, shorts, t-shirts and zip-ups and others.

 But how on earth do you pull the look off without looking like a walking-talking flowerbed?